-Most of Australians rest satisfied with award logos on “About Us” page and a couple of testimonials on the homepage.
+Most of Australians rest satisfied with award logos on the “About Us” page and a couple of testimonials on the homepage.

 Apart from conventional contacts, lawyers often include a live chat enabling users to receive answers to their questions in real time.
 Moreover, many websites place personal emails of lawyers instead of a corporate one.

 Eastern Europe (the plethora of CTAs and contact options)